According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 19. Google Algorithm

 Google has a set of rules for every searched word on the search engine giant.
-This set of rules is called the Google algorithm that helps us find the correct answers or likely the closest answers to our queries.
+This set of rules is called the Google algorithm which helps us find the correct answers or likely the closest answers to our queries.

 Google algorithm is a complex system of rules that collects an unimaginable volume of data within seconds and brings the best answers for our queries or entries in the search bar.